Tips for a Successful Application

 Reputation is key - A bad impression sticks, so ensure you are remembered for the right reasons.
 Not that you didn’t turn up for a shift, or for having a poor attitude.

-Dress appropriately for interview - Even if the interview is described as an ‘informal chat’.
+Dress appropriately for an interview - Even if the interview is described as an ‘informal chat’.
 An interviewer will take into mind first impressions.
 If you turn up messy, unhygienic and inappropriately dressed this may influence the decision.

 Research for your interview – Read over the job specification, research the company you are interviewing for and plan your journey to the interview - you don’t want to turn up late for your interview.